At a Glance

 ✨Tip Number 1

 Make sure to highlight your previous experience in electrical supervision during any informal conversations or networking opportunities.
-This will help you stand out as a candidate who is not only qualified but also has practical knowledge relevant to the role.
+This will help you stand out as a candidate who is not only qualified but also passionate about the role.

 ✨Tip Number 2